nonexistent9/nonexistent9.github.io/pow.md

 ---

-<h2 id="Casestudy"> Customer Case Studies: Partnering with Support to Boost Social Proof </h2>
+<h2 id="Casestudy"> <a href="https://drive.google.com/drive/folders/1sNAJ5theha-ISAPWcpRB_3jjKc0V8C3X?usp=sharing" target="_blank">Customer Case Studies</a>: Partnering with Support to Boost Social Proof </h2>

 **Problem**
-We needed compelling customer stories to showcase Freshcaller’s value, but sourcing customer testimonials had been challenging and was not done at scale.
+We needed compelling customer stories to showcase <a href="https://www.freshworks.com/freshcaller-cloud-pbx/" target="_blank"> Freshcaller's </a> value, but sourcing customer testimonials had been challenging and was not done at scale.

 **Approach**